This Is How We Should Pray

 1. We properly worship Him, daily.

-2. We receive His Bread of Life, for the forgiveness of sins, daily as He requires for our righteousness.
+2. We receive His Bread of life for the forgiveness of sins daily, and consequently receive the Holy Spirit and His blessings for that day.

-God loved us so much that He gave us the smallest daily spiritual requirement - just pray this prayer in your heart daily!
+God loved us so much that He brought us to His new covenant with the smallest daily spiritual requirement, in comparison to the previous covenant of hundreds of law-requirements daily - just pray this prayer in your heart daily!
 Jesus' prayer is very clear.
 He gave the specific wording of it in two Gospels, Matthew and Luke.
-And yet so many people are ignoring it!
-And instead, are going with their own plans of all kinds of other prayers, to Mary, to other humans, to angels, to their ancestors' spirits, to the pope, etc., or not praying at all "because it's 'works'"!
-I assure you it is all very depressing to God, as evident in God's personality throughout the Bible.
-Jesus alluded to a similar frustration here:
+And yet people are ignoring it!
+And instead, are going with their own plans of all kinds of other prayers, to anybody and anything EXCEPT the prayer of Jesus Christ!!!
+Jesus expressed similar frustration here:

 John 5:43-44